MariaSultanbekova/sentiment_analysis_bot/README.md

-# sentiment_analysis_bot
+## Hi!
-A bot that determines the emotional coloring of an audio message
+Recently, an idea came to me: why not make a bot that will warn me about the emotional coloring of the message?